Business Management

 Learning Outcomes:

-Upon completing this course, students have learned to: 1.
+Upon completing this course, alumni have learned to: 1.
 Develop the seven predefined core competencies relevant for managing change and sustainability - systemic & holistic thinking, decision-making and problem-solving skills, resilience, and stress management individually and under stress 2.
 Recognize individual talents, transform them into strengths (with a focus on those competencies named under point 1), and thus enlarge the individual action and decision-making capacity for managing change and sustainability; learning to deal with individual weaknesses 3.
 Assume responsibility for their individual life-long learning/development journeys

 Superior module: